 How to apply for the Fellowship:

 Applications received after the closing date will not be considered.
-Shortlisted candidates will be interviewed by telephone and if successful, may be required to undertake an English language assessment.
+Shortlisted candidates will be interviewed via Zoom.

-Find out more about the MSc in Medical Statistics.
+Find out more about the MSc in Epidemiology.

-Informal enquiries concerning the scholarship can be made to David Macleod.
+Informal enquiries concerning the Fellowship can be made to Emily Webb.

-Informal enquiries concerning the MSc can be made to the Admissions Tutors, Jenny Nicholas and John Gregson.
+Informal enquiries concerning the MSc can be made to the Programme Directors.

 Find out more about visa requirements.